GeminiDRSoftware/F2Cookbook/source/Tutorial_MOS_actual.rst

 for imaging or spectroscopic observations, the procedure for reducing them is identical to that described in the Imaging Tutorials' section on :ref:`img-darks`.

-Since we don't want to mix darks from the July and August runs, for this dataset it is recommended to produce the master calibrations with the ``nightly_darks()`` function.
-This will produce a large number of master calibration files by producing separate darks for each night of observation, and including this date in the filename.
-When subsequent files require a dark, the filename of the dark will be constructed assuming it was taken on the same date.
-As the exposure summary table indicates, there are no darks taken on 20190701, while there are no other observations taken on 20190702, so the simplest solution here is simply to write the darks to disk with filenames including ``20190701`` rather than ``20190702``, so that is done in the script.

 A helper function, ``check_cals()``, is provided to confirm that all the necessary calibration files in a reduction dictionary exist in